 What are anthocyanins?

-Because Haskapa is made from freeze‑dried whole haskap berries, those pigments are concentrated into a fine powder that keeps the berry's intense colour and polyphenol capacity.
-Just a teaspoon of powder can deliver an anthocyanin intake similar to, or higher than, a large handful of fresh purple berries, but in a form that you can stir into breakfast in seconds.
+Because Haskapa is made from freeze-dried whole haskap berries, these pigments are concentrated into a fine powder that retains the berry’s deep colour and polyphenol content.
+Just one teaspoon can provide an anthocyanin intake comparable to a generous handful of fresh purple berries, in a convenient form that can be stirred into breakfast in seconds.

 •